mitchell-wallace/ChroniiJS/README.md

 ---

-**Built with ❤️ using Electron, SolidJS, and modern web technologies.**
+**Built with SolidJS, Electron, Tailwind CSS, and modern web technologies.**